Human sexual activity: Avoidance of inbreeding

-Other social aspects
+Social aspects and issues

 General attitudes

 Alex Comfort and others propose three potential social aspects of sexual intercourse in humans, which are not mutually exclusive: reproductive, relational, and recreational.
 The development of the contraceptive pill and other highly effective forms of contraception in the mid- and late 20th century has increased people's ability to segregate these three functions, which still overlap a great deal and in complex patterns.
 For example: A fertile couple may have intercourse while using contraception to experience sexual pleasure (recreational) and also as a means of emotional intimacy (relational), thus deepening their bonding, making their relationship more stable and more capable of sustaining children in the future (deferred reproductive).
 This same couple may emphasize different aspects of intercourse on different occasions, being playful during one episode of intercourse (recreational), experiencing deep emotional connection on another occasion (relational), and later, after discontinuing contraception, seeking to achieve pregnancy (reproductive, or more likely reproductive and relational).

 Religious and ethical

-Khajuraho Hindu and Jain temple complex is famous for erotic arts.
+The Khajuraho temple complex is famous for its erotic carvings.

 Human sexual activity is generally influenced by social rules that are culturally specific and vary widely.

 Sexual ethics, morals, and norms relate to issues including deception/honesty, legality, fidelity and consent.
 Some activities, known as sex crimes in some locations, are illegal in some jurisdictions, including those conducted between (or among) consenting and competent adults (examples include sodomy law and adult–adult incest).

 Some people who are in a relationship but want to hide polygamous activity (possibly of opposite sexual orientation) from their partner, may solicit consensual sexual activity with others through personal contacts, online chat rooms, or, advertising in select media.

 Swinging involves singles or partners in a committed relationship engaging in sexual activities with others as a recreational or social activity.
 The increasing popularity of swinging is regarded by some as arising from the upsurge in sexual activity during the sexual revolution of the 1960s.

 Some people engage in various sexual activities as a business transaction.
 When this involves having sex with, or performing certain actual sexual acts for another person in exchange for money or something of value, it is called prostitution.
 Other aspects of the adult industry include phone sex operators, strip clubs, and pornography.